-Due to the limited number of suppliers and our strict enforcement approach (refugees or migrants cannot be offered employment without a work permit) we have not identified any Syrian refugee in our supply chain in Turkey.
-Nonetheless we are sensitive to the broader humanitarian issue facing the Syrian refugees and have been engaged closely with local trade unions, NGOs and the government on the topic of employment rights.
-We have also supported the FLA in petitioning the Turkish Government to legalise the employment of Syrian refugees and to provide them with access to social benefits.
+Due to the limited number of suppliers and our strict enforcement approach (refugees or migrants cannot be offered employment without a work permit) we have not identified any Syrian refugee in our contract manufacturing operations in Turkey.
+Nonetheless we are sensitive to the broader humanitarian issue facing the Syrian refugees and to the potential risks of exploitation in the lower tiers of the supply chain.
+We are therefore engaged closely with local trade unions, NGOs and the government to identify ways to safeguard this vulnerable group.
+For example, we have: